abhijitmanna912001/abhijitmanna912001/README.md

 Frontend Developer
 ------------------

 \> I'm a web developer who loves creating beautiful and functional websites.
 I have a passion for learning new technologies and exploring new ideas.
-Currently, I'm learning React Router DOM and plan to dive into keyframe animations next. > I work with: > HTML, CSS, JavaScript, TypeScript, React, and TailwindCSS. > Besides web development, I'm also a problem-solving enthusiast and actively practice Data Structures & Algorithms on platforms like GeeksforGeeks, LeetCode, and CodeChef.
+Currently, I'm learning React Router DOM and plan to dive into keyframe animations next.
+I work with HTML, CSS, JavaScript, TypeScript, React, and TailwindCSS.
+Besides web development, I'm also a problem-solving enthusiast and actively practice Data Structures & Algorithms on platforms like GeeksforGeeks, LeetCode, and CodeChef.
 Always striving to improve and take on new challenges!

 * 🌍  I'm based in India
 * ✉️  You can contact me at [abhijitmanna912001@gmail.com](mailto:abhijitmanna912001@gmail.com)